luizstudios/DSharpPlusBase/README.md

 		          services: new ServiceCollection().AddSingleton(this));
 ```
 - And ready!
 If everything goes as expected, your bot will go online :)

+- This tutorial is just the basics to create a bot, to see more Tars functions, [click here](https://github.com/luizstudios/Tars/wiki).

 # Doubts?
 Questions?
 - Open an issue or enter our Discord: